 One normally goes to Bourges for the fabulously beautiful cathedral, but we went to do research in the long-suffering Departmental Archives of Cher, which are located at the southern edge of town and which have an abnormal amount of damaged goods.
-We have seen some battered archives in our day, including the underground pit that was the National Archives of Uganda not longer after Amin got done with that poor and beautiful country.
-The condition of some of the registers we requested at Cher's departmental archives were really no better:
+We have seen some battered archives in our day, including the underground pit that was the National Archives of Uganda not long after Amin got done with that poor and beautiful country.
+The condition of some of the registers we requested at Cher's Departmental Archives was really no better:

 Other users gossiped and exchanged stories of waterlogged register books with pages nibbled away by mice.
 We were told by a beaming member of the staff:

 "Fungus, termites, mice," he said, then shrugged and, rather as the French cheerily say "c'est la vie" he added: "That's archives!"
 No. It is not.